Pfern/PANGenomics/exercises/bacteria/README.md

 - Come up with ways of determining whether a gene is absent/present in a given sample,
 - Build a whole bacterial pan-genome.
 - Use this representation to find a set of essential genes (present in all strains) as opposed to accessory genes (missing in some strains).

+## Ideas
+- Do a pooled assembly of the 10 strains
+- Pool the contigs after assembly, potentially iterate the assembly process, i.e. build a cDBG from contigs
+- Use variant calls to linear reference genome and use `vg construct` to build a pan-genome
+- Use vg vectorize to distinguish core /accessory genome after mapping contigs into the graph (i.e. constructed from all of the assemblies)
+- Use an existing polished reference genome as a starting point (e.g. to align contigs to and then augment)
+- Start from all the known gene sequences and use vg msga to build gene models.
+The expectation is that the different genes would end up in different components.
+But this process might be slow, DBG-based methods might be faster.
+Maybe start from a subset.
+- Place contigs along a reference genome to avoid spurious contig-to-contig alignments
+- Map reads to the pan-genome model
+- Select one gene (gyrA) and align all sequences of this gene (from NCBI) from all strains progressively
+- Use this gene model for genotyping
+- Count gene identify in NCBI gene set and take the most frequent one, map reads to it (make sure to filter out false positive mappings)